 Did ‘Norris and Spiers’ supply Coronet?

 I have never been able to find out the full story of the ‘Coronet Button, Buckle and Novelty Co.’
 This firm was registered on the 14th June 1939 as ‘selling agents for buttons’.
-Later (? in 1945 ) they were taken over or merged with the distributors Roger Berry (who distributed General Plastics Leda Buttons by 1960, if not before).
+Later (possibly in 1945 ) they were taken over or merged with the distributors Roger Berry.
+Roger Berry distributed General Plastics Leda Buttons by 1960, if not before.
 There are clearly Beauclaire designs sold on Roger Berry cards, but when they date from is a mystery.
-However, this proves they had a contract for selling GP buttons under their own branding.
+It does at least prove they had a contract for selling GP buttons under their own branding.

 Therefore it is possible, but not certain, that Coronet had sold O.C.
 Rheuben/General Plastics buttons on their own branded cards from 1939.
 It is also possible that they sourced buttons from Spiers & Norris, who auctioned off their their stock only days before Coronet was registered as a firm.